 I’ve always enjoyed making things with wood.
 When I was a kid, I used to make swords and shields in my grandfather’s basement.
-He often scolded me because he didn’t like me playing with his power tools as a kinder—understandably.
-Now, I’m going on 31 and building basic furniture like shelves and tables.
+He often scolded me because he didn’t like me playing with his power tools.
+Now, I’m going on 31 and making furniture like shelves and tables.

-My next project will be more technical and require a few more tools.
-I’m going to make a simple farmhouse table, so I’ll need an orbit sander to even and smooth the surfaces.
+My next project will be more technical and require more tools.
+I’m going to make a simple farmhouse table.
+I need an orbit sander to smooth the surfaces.
 I’m going to keep the wood’s natural color and finish it with polyurethane.
-I’m thinking of making something like this.

-There’s something appealing to me about using your own handmade furniture in a home.
-Even if your plan is the same as another, your piece will always look original and have its own character.
-This adds to the atmosphere of your interior, and your pieces are great conversation topics when you have company.
+There’s something appealing to me about using your own handmade furniture at home.
+Your piece will always look original and have its own character.
+Your pieces are also great conversation topics when you have company.